 It’s Saturday afternoon.
-I’m looking relaxed and enjoying myself, despite the underlying pressure I was hiding from my fellow race-goers.
+I’m looking relaxed and enjoying myself, despite the underlying pressure I’m hiding from my fellow race-goers.

-You see, I’m off to the country picnic races with a handful of girlfriends .
+You see, I’m at the country picnic races with a handful of girlfriends .
 A last minute decision to go, clothing crisis, picnic thrown hastily into a basket.
-My window of opportunity for getting ready – shower, hair, frock, accessories (matching shoes, jewellery and handbag is just so not my thing, sigh) – is quite small and as I peruse the reasonable frock section of my wardrobe, I realise I only really have a choice of two.
+My window of opportunity for getting ready – shower, hair, frock, accessories (matching shoes, jewellery and handbag is just so not my thing, sigh) – was quite small and as I perused the reasonable frock section of my wardrobe, I realised I only really have a choice of two.
 Bloody midriff.

 Yes, I blame my midriff.